Guoyue: Development of modern Chinese orchestra (1930s-1960s)

 In 1935, a music ensemble was formed at the Broadcasting Corporation of China (BCC) in Nanjing for the broadcasting of traditional Chinese music.
 Due to the Sino-Japanese war, the ensemble later moved to Chongqing, where it held its first public performance in 1942.
 The ensemble also held classes, and it quickly expanded with extra instruments added.
 It became known as the BCC Chinese Orchestra, often considered the first Chinese orchestra formed.
 The orchestra was organized along the line of a Western orchestra in a form that is recognizable today, with a conductor, full scores for musicians, and four different sections - wind, plucked strings, bowed strings, and percussion.
 The plucked strings section is unique to Chinese orchestra due to the large number of traditional Chinese lute-type instruments.

 In 1953, the PRC government established its first Chinese orchestra, the Central Broadcasting Station Orchestra in Beijing, based on the early models.
 The tuning of the instruments was shifted to the equal-tempered tuning system.
 Further instruments were also added to enhance the sound and range of the orchestra.
+The Vanguard Chinese Folk Orchestra also added a variety of musical instruments to the orchestra.
 New pieces based on regional music and other traditional Chinese music were composed for the orchestra.

 By the 1960s, a largely standardized form of Chinese orchestra had emerged.
 The modern Chinese orchestra has since become a cultural institution in China as well as Chinese communities outside of mainland China.
 Amateur Chinese orchestras are commonly found in Taiwan, Hong Kong, Singapore, Malaysia organized by clan associations, community centres and schools.
 Professional Chinese orchestras include Shanghai Chinese Orchestra, China Central Chinese Orchestra, Hong Kong Chinese Orchestra, Singapore Chinese Orchestra and Taipei Chinese Orchestra.